tomsu0826/g50gssfamiliescycle31/README.md

 Folder "script" contains an R Script file that cleans up the raw data from the "inputs" folder.

-Folder "outputs" contains the cleaned GSS data produced by the R Script file mentioned above.
+Folder "output" contains the cleaned GSS data produced by the R Script file mentioned above.